mcdrst/mock-json/README.md

 * **GET** (id) - _/:nameCollection/:id_ id must be an positive integer

-* **POST** - _/:nameColletcion_ Create a new colletiton record, if collection does not exist, a new colletion will be created with a new record
+* **POST** - _/:nameColletcion_ Create a new collection record, if collection does not exist, a new collection will be created with a new record

 * **PATCH** (id) - _/:nameColletion/:id_ Update a record (there is no PUT, send all data to PATCH)